Harrix/harrix-pylib/docs/funcs_md.md

 Note:

-- Files with `.g.md` extension in the target folder will be deleted before processing.
+- Files with `.g.md` and `.include.g.md` extensions in the target folder will be deleted before processing.
 - Files with `published: false` in their YAML headers will be skipped.
 - Heading levels in the content will be increased by one level.
 - Local links and image paths will be adjusted to maintain proper references.